crowbartools/Firebot/README.md

 ***

 ## Can I use it now?
-Yes, just head on over to [the releases page](https://github.com/crowbartools/Firebot/releases) and download the newest version!
+Yes, just head on over to [Firebot's webpage](https://crowbartools.com/tools/firebot/) and download the newest version!

 ## But how do I use it?
 The app will help you with the first steps when you first open the app.
 You can also head to [our website](https://crowbartools.com/tools/firebot/#tutorials) where we have lot of great video tutorials made by the community.